Skip to main content

 I received my bachelor’s and doctoral degrees from Harvard and an M. Phil. degree from the University of Cambridge, where I was a Frank Knox Memorial Fellow.
 From 2011-2013, I was an Andrew W. Mellon Fellow in the Humanities at Stanford.
 My research and teaching focus on ancient rhetoric and poetics, Greek literature of all periods, and Classical Athens.

 I am the author of The Rhetoric of Seeing in Attic Forensic Oratory (University of Texas Press 2017) and am now working on a project about the relationship between rhetoric and accounting.
-I have also recently published articles on Sappho and Gregory of Nazianzus.
+I have also recently published articles on Sappho, Gregory of Nazianzus, and Attic oratory and procedure.

 I have taught Greek and Latin at all levels to undergraduates and graduate students, as well as courses on ancient rhetoric and Greek and Roman culture.
 I have directed M.A. theses on Homer, Herodotus, the Hippocratics, and Aeschylus and M.A. teaching projects on the Catilinarian conspiracy, Vergil, and Petronius.
 I have also served on many thesis committees in Classics and Communication Studies on topics ranging from patristics to psychoanalysis.